Acceptance Rate at University of Toronto 2022/2023

 University of Toronto undergraduate fees and tuition

 The University of Toronto has its tuition cost and fees for each academic year.
-Furthermore, students are required to pay Ancillary, incidental, and system access fees.
+Furthermore, students must pay Ancillary, incidental, and system access fees.

 However, the incidental fees take care of student clubs, campus-based services, student health, and dental coverage.